-Martin D-15 is among the quality midrange guitars from the Martin’s 15 Series collection.
+Martin D-15 is among the quality midrange guitars from Martin’s 15 Series collection.
 These guitars are inspired by the Style 15 instruments from the 1940s, but with unique design and body shape.
-For the D-15, it has the classic dreadnought body with dark mahogany for the top, back, and sides, as well as the neck.
+The D-15, it has the classic dreadnought body with dark mahogany for the top, back, and sides, as well as the neck.

 This is a very simple guitar, which seems to have nothing special to it.
 However, after playing the instrument, I’m surprised at how the Martin sound resonates from it.
 I’m giving a full review of the guitar below, including all its positives and negatives.

 - The guitar sounds like a dream, especially when fingerpicking

 - Easy to play with deep tones that are absolutely amazing